 6.4 Advocacy Committee - There shall be an Advocacy Committee appointed by the Chairperson.
 The committee shall be responsible for educating the Council in legislative and policy matters; coordinating the Council's interests with other agencies, and organizations; coordinating hearings and public forums necessary to carry out the duties of the council; developing and implementing strategies to maximize the cooperation, coordination, and working relationships among the CILs, the DSE, the Council, other agencies, other councils, and public or private entities determined to be appropriate by the Council; and other duties as assigned by the Chairperson of the Council.

 6.5 Action Committee - There shall be an Action Committee appointed by the Chairperson.
 The committee shall be responsible for, in conjunction with staff, coordinating the development of the SPIL with the CILs and submitting it to the Council and the CILs for approval; compiling data and preparing an Annual Report on independent living in the state; compiling data and preparing the annual report (and other reports as required) to be submitted to the Independent Living Administration; and other duties as assigned by the Chairperson of the Council.

+6.6 Audit/Finance Committee - The Audit/Finance Committee is a standing committee and shall consist of at least three members, at least one of which has considerable expertise in finance.
+The Council Treasurer shall serve as committee chair.
+At least one member of the committee shall be independent of the Council in order to facilitate the independence of the committee work.
+In general, the Audit/Finance Committee shall be responsible for assisting the Council in its oversight of: (i) the integrity of the financial statements of the organization, (ii) the compliance with legal and regulatory requirements, (iii) the independence, qualifications and performance of the independent auditor, and (iv) the appropriateness of the organization’s internal control procedures and their implementation.

+6.7 Ad Hoc Committees -The Chairperson may appoint other Ad Hoc Committees to monitor the work of the SPIL or engage in other activities as necessary and appropriate.

 ARTICLE VII: PROCEDURES